iansedano/CodeSnips-Notes/Ubuntu/WSL and setting up Ubuntu notes.md

 The above `source ~/.bashrc` command should be added to the profile so that it runs everytime you start!

+DO NOT MODIFY LINUX FILES FROM WINDOWS!!

+Install Visual Studio Code and get the connection to WSL to do so, or edit them directly from the WSL bash.

 Setting Clipboard
 MobaXterm Settings > X11 > clipboard disable copy on select.